sdray/sources-sdray.github.io/content/publication/dray-2008-b/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'On the Number of Principal Components: A Test of Dimensionality Based on Measurements of Similarity between Matrices'
+title: 'On the number of principal components: A test of dimensionality based on measurements of similarity between matrices'
 subtitle: ''
 summary: ''
 authors: